Scandinavia Design

 Poul Henningsen designed the three-shade system back in 1925-1926.
 The first lights using the system were designed for an exhibition in Paris.
 His work with Louis Poulsen continued right up until his death in 1967.
 Throughout his life, Poul Henningsen sought to create glare-free light, direct light where it was most needed, and create soft shadows, using incandescent bulbs as a light source.

-To resolve the never ending glare problem, the two architects decided to add a small blue shade to the design.
-They also added a new surface with a more matte, white painted shade, to achieve a more even, comfortable light – ideal for museums and exhibition rooms or as general lighting in rooms with high ceilings.
+To solve the never-ending problem of glare, the two architects decided to add a small blue shade to the construction.
+They also added a new surface of frosted, white-lacquered shades, thus obtaining a homogeneous, fluid light, highly usable in places such as museums, large hotel lobbies and exhibition halls, or even as ambient lighting in spaces with high ceilings.

 PH 5-4½ Ø46.6 x H31.8 cm – light source 1 x E27 or LED 3000-1800K, DALI, Dimmable or bluetooth